eliasmagn/postmarketOS_kiauh/checklist.md

 - [x] Guard menu spinner teardown so stopping a non-existent animation no longer raises exceptions during loading flows.
 - [x] Accept case-insensitive yes/no responses (including `1`/`0` and `on`/`off`) so prompt validation works regardless of the input casing users prefer.
-- [x] Offer optional sudo credential caching so privileged flows only prompt once per KIAUH session and drop the cache when exiting.
+- [x] Offer optional sudo credential caching that only prompts when the first privileged action runs so subsequent steps reuse the timestamp cache and drop it when exiting.
+- [x] Detect limited sudo shims (e.g., doas-sudo-shim) and gracefully skip caching when timestamp flags are unsupported so menus avoid repeated option errors.
 - [x] Stream NGINX site templates with `sudo tee` so doas-backed systems can't drop the config between generation and placement.
 - [x] Provision `/etc/nginx/sites-available` and `/etc/nginx/sites-enabled` on Alpine-style hosts and add an include so multiple dashboards remain loadable without rewriting `nginx.conf`.
 - [x] Ensure the sites include helper seeds the resolved NGINX include directory before streaming `kiauh-sites.conf` so default configurations load the generated sites.